-Veteran’s Day is one of those pseudo ‘holidays’ that’s hard to know how to celebrate.
-It’s more about remembering and honoring rather than feasting and revelry.
+Veterans Day is one of those pseudo holidays that’s hard to know how to celebrate.
+It is more about remembering and honoring rather than feasting and revelry.

 They flew rattletrap planes across the Pacific Ocean not knowing when or how they would touch terra firma again.
-They fought wars in jungles and eastern lands when their own friends and families didn’t support them.
+They fought wars in jungles and eastern lands when their own friends and families did not support them.

 They marched across desert sands to uproot evil and again, later, to avenge innocent lives lost in buildings that came tumbling down.
 And far from the home they love, they still fight in hell-holes of rock, grit, dirt, heat and insects.

+They will miss time with their loved ones.
 They know that every day could be their last.
 They know no one will ever understand what they go through.
-They will never be paid enough.
-They will miss time with their loved ones.
 And they know their service can never be repaid.

-They come home with wounds and scars, some visible, many not.
-They come home with nightmares and memories, robbing them of peace.
-Or they never come home at all.
+They are haunted by memories that rob them of peace.
+They come home with wounds and scars, some are visible, many are not.
+Or, they never come home at all.
 We know where some fell, and others, we will never know.

 Remember their names.
 Comfort their widows and widowers.
-Fly the American flag.
 Send a care package.
 Vote in elections big and small.
 Speak your mind, travel freely, worship in freedom.
-Someone died for your right and privilege to do so.
+Someone died for your right to do so.